-5.8 As well as the community consultations the Wilmcote and Pathlow NDP must be prepared by having appropriate regard to national planning policy and to be in general conformity with strategic planning policy as set out by Stratford-on-Avon District Council.
+5.6 As well as the community consultations the Wilmcote NDP must be prepared by having appropriate regard to national planning policy and to be in general conformity with strategic planning policy as set out by Stratford district.

-5.9 National planning policy is contained in one document, the National Planning Policy Framework (NPPF).
+5.7 National planning policy is contained in one document, the National Planning Policy Framework (NPPF).
 The government have also published web based guidance alongside this in the National Planning Practice Guide (NPPG).
 The Wilmcote NDP has been prepared to take full account of both of these documents.

-5.10 The key area of national planning policy affecting the Wilmcote and Pathlow NDP is national Green Belt policy.
-This sets out the strict controls on the type of development permitted in the Green Belt (paras.
-88 and 89 of NPPF) and the circumstances when Green Belt boundaries can be changed (paras.82 and 83).
+5.8 The key area of national planning policy affecting the Wilmcote NDP is national Green Belt policy.
+This sets out the strict controls on the type of development permitted in the Green Belt and the circumstances when Green Belt boundaries can be changed.
 With regard to the latter, Green Belt boundaries can only be altered in exceptional circumstances and through the preparation or review of a Local Plan.
-This means that the Wilmcote NDP must be prepared within the strict limits of existing national
+The preparation of the Local Plan for the area is the responsibility Stratford District Council.
+Currently, the emerging Local Plan (Core Strategy) is very unlikely to change Green Belt boundaries, and this means that the Wilmcote NDP must be prepared within the strict limits of existing national Green Belt policy.